 Daily fantasy sports titan FanDuel opened its very first sportsbook operation at Meadowlands Racetrack.
 The new facility began welcoming bettors on July 14.

-FanDuel figures to see great volume in its new operation.
+FanDuel figures to see significant volume in its new operation.
 The new facility is located a mere six miles from New York City and its 10 million inhabitants.

 So far, FanDuel is pleased with its performance.
-The first three days of operation yielded over $1 million in wagers.
+The first three days of operation yielded more than $1 million in wagers.

 Despite some growing pains, the nascent sportsbook should be a rousing success.